laurenslejeune/TAGP_Project/prj_basic/README.md

 PropEr remarks
 -----

 All proper tests should run without error.
-Very occasionally, a fail may emerge
+Very occasionally, a fail may emerge due to:

+- Timing mismatch between two twins: For example when measuring flow from 2 systems, and the systems are both in their transients, the can be on 2 different points in those transients.
+Normally, in a transient, if at time N the value is MAX - delta, then for N - 1 and N + 1 the values will be MIN + delta.
+This can cause a fail.